Neuron segmentation using 3D wavelet integrated encoder-decoder network: Results

 The three mean metric values (9.3942, 14.3641, and 0.3573) of APP2 on the 28 original noisy images are taken as baseline.
 From Table \ref{Tab_segmentation_reconstruction}, one can find that the reconstruction performance on the segmented images of the seven deep networks is clearly superior to the baseline, which indicates that our method significantly improve the 3D neuron reconstruction.
 Generally, with the application of 3D DWT and IDWT in the encoder and decoder of the deep networks, the reconstruction performance is getting better and better, and 3D WaveUNet(DIDn) with wavelet ``db4'' achieves the best reconstruction performance (1.9973, 6.0173, and 0.1897).
 In summary, our 3D wavelet and deep network based method efficiently improve the automatic reconstruction performance for 3D neurons in the noisy images.

-Table \ref{Tab_segmentation_reconstruction} also lists the reconstruction performance of two previous deep network based 3D neuron segmentation methods \cite{li2017deep,li20193d}.
-For ``3D Residual Net'', we compute the three mean metric values (3.2892, 5.8900, and 0.3367) of APP2 performance on 17 BigNeuron images published in \cite{li2017deep}.
-For ``3D U-Net Plus'', we reconstruct the neurons in the 28 test neuronal images using the well-trained 3D U-Net Plus and reconstruction method released in \cite{li20193d}, and the reconstruction performance is 33.5020, 40.3151, and 0.5539.
-While the DSA value (5.8900) of 3D Residual Net is slightly better than that of our method, the network employs significantly more parameters (11.41 M) than our 3D WaveUNets (0.17 M).
-The performance of 3D U-Net Plus is even inferior to the baseline, because the method can not completely segment the neurons in large size neuronal images.
+{ Comparing the segmentation and reconstruction results shown in Table \ref{Tab_segmentation_reconstruction}, we find that the deep network with better segmentation performance may not lead to the better neuron reconstruction, mainly due to the label noises in the dataset NeuCuda.
+According to the manual reconstructions of neurons in BigNeuron, we design an automatic software to label the neuronal cubes of NeuCuDa.
+However, during the implementation, some label noises are introduced into the dataset.
+As Fig. \ref{fig_neuronal_cubes} shows, some background voxels surrounding the nerve fibers are incorrectly labeled as neuronal voxels.
+These label noises result in the inconsistency between the neuron segmentation and its final reconstruction. }

+In Supplementary (Sec. \ref{sec_results_various_tracing_algorithms}), to better illustrate the effectiveness of 3D wavelet integrated deep networks on 3D neuron segmentation and reconstruction, we apply various automatic tracing algorithms to reconstruct the test images segmented by the different 3D deep networks integrated with or without 3D wavelets.

-Fig. \ref{fig_reconstruction_neuron20} and Fig. \ref{fig_reconstruction_neuron31} visually show the reconstructions of two noisy neuronal image.
-In Fig. \ref{fig_reconstruction_neuron20}, the original size of the image is $291\times3298\times1881$ (z-y-x), while the previous deep network based 3D neuron segmentation methods \cite{li2017deep,li20193d,wang2019multiscale} cannot process the neuronal images with such a large size.
+Fig. \ref{fig_reconstruction_neuron20} visually show the reconstructions of an example noisy neuronal image.
+In Fig. \ref{fig_reconstruction_neuron20}, the original size of the image is $291\times3298\times1881$ (z-y-x), while the previous deep network based 3D neuron segmentation methods \citep{li2017deep,li20193d,wang2019multiscale} cannot process the neuronal images with such a large size.
 Fig. \ref{fig_reconstruction_neuron20_a} shows the manual reconstruction of the neuron, which perfectly reflect the neuron morphology.
 Fig. \ref{fig_reconstruction_neuron20_b} and Fig. \ref{fig_reconstruction_neuron20_c} show the reconstructions of APP2 with different parameters on the original neuronal image.
-The following three subfigures show the reconstructions of APP2 on the neurons segmented by the three 3D U-Nets, and the last four subfigures show that of the four 3D WaveUNets.
+The following three subfigures show the reconstructions of APP2 on the neurons segmented by the three 3D U-Nets, and the last four subfigures show that of the four 3D WaveUNets. {While the segmentation process takes the three 3D U-Nets about $4.2$ seconds, it takes the four 3D WaveUNets about $4.9, 5.0, 6.1$, and $6.4$ seconds, respectively. }